ZeroAuto/graphql-github-users/README.md

 ## Installation

-You will need to create a `.env` file with the following environment variable:
+You will need to create a `.env` file in the project directory with the following environment variable:

 ### `REACT_APP_ACCESS_TOKEN=your-access-token`

-You can create a personal access token using the following instructions `https://www.howtogeek.com/devops/how-to-set-up-https-personal-access-tokens-for-github-authentication/` the token will have to have access read-only access to users
+You can create a personal access token using the following instructions `https://www.howtogeek.com/devops/how-to-set-up-https-personal-access-tokens-for-github-authentication/` the token will have to have READ ALL access to users

 In the project directory, you can run: